Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-grid-container.md

 }
 ```

-We define our columns layout and tell it to make three evenly spaced columns.
+We define our column layout and tell it to make three evenly spaced columns.

 ### Grid Gaps

 Let's add some gaps because these make it easier to see what's happening.

-We can add a allround gap (column and row) or the separate ones.
+We can add an all-around gap (column and row) or separate ones.

 ```css
 .grid {